-Site AH14306 (recorded during the current assessment) has been assessed and allocated a rating of significance, based on the criteria presented in section 8.2.
+Sites AH8815 and AH11483 which are confirmed as being situated within the Boyer Road Precinct, have been assessed and allocated a rating of significance, based on the criteria presented in section 8.2.
 As discussed in section 8.2, Aboriginal sites are usually assessed in terms of their scientific and social significance.
 The concepts of Aesthetic significance and Historic significance are rarely applied in the assessment of Aboriginal sites unless there is direct evidence for European/Aboriginal contact activity at the site, or the site has specific and outstanding aesthetic values.
-However, based on advice received from AHT, aesthetic and historic significance values have also been taken into consideration as part of the assessment of this site.
+However, based on advice received from AHT, aesthetic and historic significance values have also been taken into consideration as part of the assessment of these sites.

-A five tiered rating system has been adopted for the significance assessment; low, low-medium, medium-high and high.
-Table 4 provides the summary details for significance ratings for AH14306.
+A five tiered rating system has been adopted for the significance assessment; low, lowmedium, medium, medium-high and high.
+Table 4 provides the summary details for significance ratings for the recorded sites.
 A more detailed explanation for the assessment ratings are presented in sections 8.5 to 8.7.
 Section 8.8 provides an assessment of significance in relation to the Aboriginal Heritage Act 1975 (the Act).
-Section 9 of this report presents a statement of social significance provided by Rocky Sainty for site AH14306 and the study area more broadly.
+Section 9 of this report presents a statement of social significance provided by Rocky Sainty for the four recorded sites and the study area more broadly.